 I also speak at conferences and run workshops – and will usually blog about this here though this blog is mainly a research diary as I try and capture learning and experiences along the way.
 I imagine you will find some less philosophical commentary as well.

-It should be noted that this is my personal blog and should not be taken as the views of Public-i.
+It should be noted that this is my personal blog and should not be taken as the views of my employer.